Best Overall Medicare Company (2021)

 Both HMO and PPO plans are available, and there is a good selection of supplement options as well; Anthem is a good pick for those who want more to choose from without getting overly complex.

-Shopping for Medicare Coverage
+Shopping for Medicare Advantage

 The next thing to decide in order to narrow things down is what sort of network you prefer.
 If you want access to the most providers, you should shop PPO plans, but if you are ok with a limited network in return for lower premiums, HMOs are the way to go.
 Your budget will have a bearing on that decision as well.